 Koch Industries, among the nation’s top conservative donors, and other business executives and lobbies in Louisiana have provided support for those pushing the changes, which makes it an easier political sell.

 Offering parole to older inmates convicted of violent offenses — and other changes dropped from the final plan — would have lowered the projected imprisonment rate below Oklahoma’s and saved an additional $38 million over a decade.

 About 4,300 of Louisiana’s 4,850 incarcerated lifers are housed at Angola.
 The site of the 1995 movie, “Dead Man Walking,” Angola is an 18,000-acre prison farm bounded on three sides by the Mississippi River.
 Inmates watched by gun-toting guards on horseback work the fields of cotton, hay and corn, earning up to 20 cents per hour.

-Giddens is one of the 50 or so inmates in the hospital’s nursing units, where cans of Ensure, oxygen tanks and pitchers of water sit on nightstands next to beds in a dormitory setting.
+In the hospital’s nursing units, cans of Ensure, oxygen tanks and pitchers of water sit on nightstands next to beds in a dormitory setting.

 Angola has a hospice and two cemeteries.
 One has about 250 white crosses featuring the inmates’ names, dates of death and their Department of Corrections numbers.
 Two or three inmates die each month of natural causes and illnesses, said Gary Young, an assistant warden.